isaacs/node-tar/README.md

   directories.
 [Alias: `n`]
 - `follow` Set to true to pack the targets of symbolic links.
 Without this option, symbolic links are archived as such.
 [Alias: `L`, `h`]
+- `noPax` Suppress pax extended headers.
+Note that this means that long paths and linkpaths will be truncated, and large or negative numeric values may be interpreted incorrectly.

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.